albertz/commandergenius/readme.txt

 button layout and returned keycodes, and also toggle full text input - see SDL_screenkeyboard.h.

-This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove project/jni/application/src symlink and make new one pointing to glxgears, then run build.sh Note that GL ES is NOT pure OpenGL - there are no glBegin() and glEnd() call and other widely used functions, and generally it will take a lot of effort to port pure OpenGL application to GL ES.
+This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, to compile it remove project/jni/application/src symlink and make new one pointing to glxgears, and run build.sh Note that GL ES is NOT pure OpenGL - there are no glBegin() and glEnd() call and other widely used functions, and generally it will take a lot of effort to port OpenGL application to GL ES.

 How to compile your own application
 ===================================